therealXPGenie/ACNET/README.md

 # ACNET
 Audio communication network html modem.
 Turn your sound card into a network adapter.
-An acoustic internet build for off-grid télécomunication.
+An acoustic internet build for off-grid telecomunication.